-	Successful weight loss is keeping at least 10% of the body weight off for at least one year (this definition differs with the FDA, who state that an effective weight loss drug only has to produce a 5% loss.
+Successful weight loss is keeping at least 10% of your body weight off for at least one year.
+This definition differs with the FDA, which states that an effective weight loss drug only has to produce a 5% loss.
 Many researchers find that only 10-20% of overweight individuals are able to obtain the goal of “successful weight loss”.
 This occurs no matter what diet or exercise plan is employed.

 Why Weight is Regained after Weight Loss: Marked Increase in Hunger After Weight Loss Program

 The reason why 90% of dieters regain their weight within a year is not the result of a lack of willpower, but the fact that hunger is increased during and after weight loss.
 These changes continue for several years after, during which time the body tries to regain its lost weight.
 Studies have shown that this is due to a rise in the levels the hormones and chemicals causing hunger including Grehlin, and gastric inhibitor polypeptide.

 The graph below clearly illustrates the changes in hunger perception during and after weight loss found in the studies of Dr. Sumithran and colleagues.
 They evaluated hunger before and during a weight loss program and during the maintenance phase by providing a standardized meal and measuring the degree of hunger reported by the subjects over the following six hours.

 In the graph, the solid black dots illustrate the hunger patterns for four hours after eating a standard meal before the weight loss.
 Hunger starts off at 32, drops 30 minutes after eating to almost zero, then gradually increases over the next 120 to 240 minutes, ultimately reaching levels experienced before the meal.

 *Hunger Persists for More than a Year After Weight Loss